overlay

 And then finally, a text pops up on the screen that reads “Would you like to sit down and have a Heineken?”
 Every single one of them agrees.

-Not Just a Product- A Quiet Force for Connection
+Not Just a Product – A Subtle Force for Connection-Based Marketing

 There were no compelling voiceovers spelling out the benefits, nor was there a call to action tinged with panic.
 Nothing but a bottle of beer subtly existing in the background—not to sell, only to signify.
 Heineken was not casting itself as the star of the story, but rather a thread that quietly held it together.